-Alternative B applies a new "Higher-Intensity Mixed-Use" designation throughout the Moffett Boulevard Precise Plan area.
+Alternative B: Alternative B applies a new "Higher-Intensity Mixed-Use" designation throughout the Moffett Boulevard Precise Plan area.
 This designation allows increased residential densities to help support public transit use given the Moffett Boulevard Precise Plan area's proximity to the Mountain View Transit Center.
 The increased densities would allow for a greater range of housing types and affordability levels.

 This alternative assumes that new nonresidential uses (e.g., commercial, retail, dining, services, community centers, education, etc.) would be required on the ground floor of new buildings to create a more active pedestrian street character.
 This requirement is more feasible based on the additional residential capacity created from the higher intensity.
-The development projects would be more feasible since the residential could help subsidize the additional costs to develop commercial space, and more demand may be generated to support the viability of those uses.
-This is shown on the Alternative B graphic as the greendashed area.
+The development projects would be more feasible since the residential could help subsidize the additional costs to develop commercial space, and more demand may be generated from the additional residents in the development to support the viability of those uses.
+This is shown on the Alternative B graphic as the green dashed area.